-Q. How do I choose which test or analysis to use?
+3. Q. How do I choose which test or analysis to use?

-A: FSS has produced information for harvesters and food businesses which will help when deciding which type of kit or test is appropriate [see link and Appendix A].
+A: FSS has produced information for harvesters and food businesses which will help when deciding which type of kit or test is appropriate [seelink Appendix A].
 Some of these kits are antibody based, and are designed to be used by harvesters themselves.
 However, other analyses such as functional assays must be undertaken in appropriate laboratory based facilities.
 In all cases, the use of kits or results from third party laboratory based analysis should be undertaken to the satisfaction of the LA and appropriate records made available on request.
 Undertaking appropriate levels of EPT and maintaining good records associated with all batches tested will help to ensure that product remains on the market despite any subsequent area closure which may occur.

-Q. What if no commercial (rapid) EPT kits are available?
+4. Q. What if no commercial (rapid) EPT kits are available?

-A: It is acknowledged that for some toxins no rapid kits exist (for example for YTXs and AZAs).
-The regulations require that food businesses take all reasonable measures to mitigate against toxin-contaminated product being placed on the market.
+A: It is acknowledged that for some toxins no rapid kits exist (for example for YTXs and AZAs) and testing is available only from specialised testing laboratories.
+The regulations require that food businesses must not place product exceeding the regulatory limit of biotoxins on the market.
 Where the OC monitoring results indicate a rising trend for such toxins, harvesters (at their own expense) can send samples for LC-MS/MS analysis which utilises the same methodology as the OC programme.
 Where no EPT is carried out, the only means of evaluating the risk associated with harvested shellfish is to refer to the subsequent OC result before placing it on the market.
 Such an approach would not provide the same level of assurance as EPT, but will be considered in limited circumstances where access to testing is restricted.
-Harvesters should also be aware of the potential for enforcement action when there is insufficient evidence to verify product safety (see Appendix D)
+If it is felt that it is not possible to carry out EPT it is strongly advised that harvesters discuss the options available with their Local Authority before placing the product on the market as there is the potential for enforcement action when there is insufficient evidence to verify product safety (see Appendix D)

-A quick reference guide to the type of tests available can be found at Appendix A, and a list of laboratories who may be able to offer commercial testing services can be found at Appendix B. Please note that this list is not exhaustive.
+A quick reference guide to the type of tests available can be found at Appendix A, and a list of laboratories who may be able to offer commercial testing services can be found at Appendix B. Please note that this list is not exhaustive and other test kits are available on the market.
+Harvesters should take into account the tests limitations and ensure they are satisfied it is suitable for purpose."

-Q. If I test my product, will it remain on the market even if the area subsequently closes?
+5. Q. If I test my product, will it remain on the market even if the area subsequently closes?